The BEST ever gluten free oatmeal cookies! Lightly spiced, packed with indulgent chocolate chips or sweet raisins, and

-Store your gluten free oatmeal chocolate chip cookies in an airtight container at room temperature, out of direct sunlight, away from heat sources.
+Store your gluten free oatmeal cookies in an airtight container at room temperature, out of direct sunlight, away from heat sources.
 Store gf cookies for up to 2 weeks.

 Store gluten free oatmeal cookies in a freezer-friendly container.
-To enjoy the frozen gluten free oatmeal chocolate chip cookies: allow to thaw for 30 minutes at room temperature, or heat in the microwave for 5-10 seconds or until just warm.
+To enjoy the frozen gluten free cookies: allow to thaw for 30 minutes at room temperature, or heat in the microwave for 5-10 seconds or until just warm.

 So whaddya think?
 Are you ready to blow all of your friends’ socks off with my best gluten free oatmeal chocolate chip cookies recipe?
 Let’s bake it!
 You grab the chocolate chips, I’ll grab the gluten free oat flour!
 It’s truly such an honor to make these special healthy treats together.
 I can’t wait to hear what you think!
 In the mean time…